Metoprolol induced hypoglycemia

 Metoprolol can impact blood sugar levels by interfering with the body’s normal response to low blood sugar, which can lead to hypoglycemic episodes.
 This underscores the importance of understanding the relationship between Metoprolol use and hypoglycemia and taking necessary precautions to mitigate the risks.

-See also Doses of metoprolol er
+See also Withdrawal symptoms of metoprolol

 Metoprolol Side Effects